jeromeetienne/demo.videovr360/ar-vr-report/REPORT.md

 ## Interaction

 ### Type of inputs available
 * touch screen
   * any mobile devices, phone, or tablets
 * depth sensor
   * leap motion, kinect, tango
 * device orientation
+  * available on every mobile or tablets
 * device location
   * precision: gps is crap
   * using markers
 * keyboard
+  * require to actually see the keyboard
+  * so keyboard is very hard to use with devices like occulus

 ### Product Available
 * kinect